-Vision Mobility Beyond Boundaries
+Mobility Beyond Boundaries

-Recognizing the transportation challenges faced by commuters in Northern Virginia communities, the Commonwealth of Virginia embarked on an ambitious effort to develop a Transit and Transportation Demand Management (TDM) vision for the Super NoVa region.
-The Super NoVa Transit & TDM Vision Plan development process kicked off in fall 2011 and was completed in fall 2012.
+Recognizing the transportation challenges faced by commuters in Northern Virginia communities and beyond, the Commonwealth of Virginia embarked on an ambitious effort to develop a Transit and Transportation Demand Management (TDM) plan for the broader “Super NoVa” region.
+The Super NoVa Transit/TDM Vision Plan development process kicked off in fall 2011 and was completed in fall 2012.
 DRPT initiated this study to look beyond traditional local, regional and state boundaries in terms of transit and TDM operations and planning.
 The final plan presents a regionally coordinated and comprehensive transit and TDM vision supporting increased mobility and greater transportation choice in the Super NoVa region.

 Since the completion of the Vision Plan, DRPT has been working on a collaborative effort to develop an “Action Plan” aimed at Achieving Mobility Beyond Boundaries.
 The Action Plan will help the area remain among the most competitive in the nation, sustain and improve people's quality of life, and serve as an essential economic activity generator for Virginia.
 DRPT will work with regional stakeholders to implement projects and policies that will advance the Super NoVa Transit/TDM Vision Plan recommendations.